who we are

 Her passion for East Africa began as a high-schooler when she was able to travel to Kenya with her family.
 Stating “East Africa gets into your soul” she is thrilled to engage this passion through supporting the work of empowering Ugandans in this rural community.

 Kristen holds both a Bachelor of Science degree and a teaching credential from Wheaton College in Illinois, and a Master of Science from San Diego State University in Marriage and Family Counseling.
+She is currently working on a Masters of Theology and Social Justice at Northeastern Seminary.

 Anne teaches elementary school in the Mt.
 Diablo Unified School District.
 Teaching follows a 25 year career as an estate planning attorney in San Francisco.
 Anne accompanied Founder Karen Gleason to Uganda in 2017 and was impressed by the amazing personal connections of the KIDA staff to the community they serve.
 She was especially moved by the work to serve orphans and vulnerable children allowing them to continue their schooling.